Rhinoplasty Surgery in Bangkok, Thailand

 Tip-plasty is one of the most challenging types of nose surgery performed in our Bangkok clinic, as disruption of the cartilage that supports the tip of the nose can cause the tip to collapse, rotate or lose projection.

 The surgery includes realignment of alar cartilage by resection and suture, fibroareolar and subcutaneous tissue resection, tip graft, and columellar strut reconstruction.
 The nasal tip is positioned high and elegantly, using methods such as cartilage suture, cartilage grafting and blocking up the nasal septum.
 The specific methods used are decided by the surgeon.
-The ideal shape can be achieved only if the nose has the adequate length.
-Therefore, a procedure of embedding a supporting platform is often included.
+The ideal shape can be achieved if the nose has an adequate length.
+Therefore, a procedure for embedding a supporting platform is often included.
 The tips of the nose are made high and straight by suturing cartilage and performing cartilage grafting on sutural cartilage or embedding an alloderm natural structure.
 In order to support the structure, the process of embedding the nasal septum is very important.
-The embedding of the nasal septum can also optimize the angle shaped by the lips and tips of the nose, and enhance the effect of the nose augmentation rhinoplasty.
+The embedding of the nasal septum can also optimize the angle shaped by the lips and tips of the nose and enhance the effect of the nose augmentation rhinoplasty.

-A round or bulbous nasal tip, is due to a large area of cartilage at the nasal tip.
+A round or bulbous nasal tip is due to a large area of cartilage at the nasal tip.
 This cartilage widens the tip of the nose and makes it less defined.
 This is corrected through a tip-plasty procedure at our clinic that excises the excess cartilage at the tip of the nose to narrow it down and give it more definition.
 A tip-plasty also increases the projection of the nasal tip.